codefellows/seattle-iOS-401d8/03-instagram-clone/class-14/README.md

 * Show / Hide `filterCollectionView` in place of Action Sheet.
 * Selecting a filtered image applies that filter to the current Image in the primary image view.
 * Implement a pinch gesture recognizer on GalleryViewController, that affects the collection view layout.
-* Create a custom protocol and use delegation to send back the image selected from FiltersPreviewViewController to the HomeViewController for editing.
+* Create a custom protocol and use delegation to send back the image selected from GalleryViewController to the HomeViewController for further editing.
 * Use `SLComposeViewController` to share images to one of the supported social networks.
 * If you didn't complete in class 13 lab, refactor the `HomeViewController` to make the `UIAlertController` logic more DRY.
 * Rewrite the `imagePickerControllerDelagate` methods to be in an extension.